akinwilson/heed/README.md

 ```

 ## Further improvements
-The frontend HTML and CSS for recording and posting an audio file to the backend could be improved upon.
-At the moment, its very bare.
+Expanding the model zoo.
+Websockets for real-time stream predictions. see `website/dev.README.md`

 ## Notes for devs
+See the `dev.README.md`s in each subfolder; `models/`, `website/` and `serve/`, for more information.

-### Create environment
+### Create environment for model development.
 To develop the zoo of models available, create a virtual environment and whilst in it, run the command:
 `pip install -r requirements.txt`
 and then